threefoldfoundation/info_threefold/src_archive/technology/technology_components_hercules/hercules_storage.md

 ### 100% Self Healing Possibility (v2.1)

-In v2.8 we have added 100% self healing capability which means that any automation software can interact and e.g. failover when required between master & slave front ends.
+In v2.8 we have added 100% self healing capability which means that any automation software can interact and e.g. failover when required between primary & secondary front ends.

 ## Storage Efficiency